beatmadsen/is_it_done_yet/README.md

 # IsItDoneYet

-A simple web app that stores key-value pairs.
+A simple web app that stores key-value pairs to aid in coordinating build outcomes of parallel CI build pipelines such as Travis's matrix build feature.

+The intended use case is when you want to use one of the build nodes as a master and wait for the results of the slaves before doing some final action.

+Specifically I built it to allow a travis job at work to do parallel tests with Knapsack and do a deploy if all tests pass.

 ## Installation